 The seismic calculations determine what type and how many anchors you need (as well as what kind of footplates you need).

 If the top of the product is at 12ft or higher, then it is classified as High pile storage.

 Seismic calcs are an engineer’s calculations of the stability of the racking in a seismic event (aka, earthquake).
 The engineer will give you the maximum capacity of each beam level based on your proposed configuration.
 When determining seismic calculations, engineers consider several factors including Racking manufacturer, an upright gauge of material, strutting type and placement, type of baseplate, steel chemical composition, beam length, face size, gauge, number of endplate pins; Beam placement (how many levels and at what heights from the ground level); how much weight is going on each level; and the thickness of the concrete.

 Seismic calculations are separate from but play a part in the capacity of your rack system.

-Static load is the capacity that the manufacturer states it is structurally capable of holding.
-All capacities are per pair of beams.
+A static load is the capacity that the manufacturer states it is structurally capable of holding.
+Therefore, all capacities are per pair of beams.
 This is what it could hold assuming there are no earthquakes.
-Seismic load is the capacity that the engineer calculates your particularly racking can hold based on the factors above.
+Moreover, a seismic load is the capacity that the engineer calculates your particularly racking can hold based on the factors above.
 This is an important difference!
-We commonly get customers call us and complain because some company sold them pallet rack with a stated capacity of, for example, 5,000lbs per beam level.
+We commonly get customers to call us and complain because some company sold them pallet rack with a stated capacity of, for example, 5,000lbs per beam level.
 However, when they went to get permits for it, they found out the hard way.